June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 <a href="ManualBreaks_Map.png" target="_blank">View Image in New Tab</a>

-# A brief History of Policing in Canada.
+# A Brief History of Policing in Canada.
 Racism has been ingrained in the misson of the Royal Canadian Mounted Police (RCMP) since its foundation.
-* The RCMP was created by Prime Minister John A. Macdonald.
-He got the idea for the Mounties from the Royal Irish Constabulary, a paramilitary police force the British created to keep the Irish under control.
-Initially called the "North West Mounted Rifles", their primary purpose was to clear Indigenous people off their land.
-The name was changed to "North-West Mounted Police" because officials in the United States raised concerns that an armed force along the border was a prelude to a military buildup.
-This organization was renamed the Royal Canadian Mounted Police in 1904.
-* If you want to learn more about the history of the RCMP, I suggest you listen to these podcasts by [The Secret Life of Canada](https://www.cbc.ca/listen/cbc-podcasts/203-the-secret-life-of-canada/episode/15798131-s3-the-mounties-always-get-their-land-part-1) and [Commons](https://www.canadaland.com/podcast/the-police-2-the-secret-history-of-the-rcmp/).
+If you want to learn more about the history of the RCMP, I suggest you listen to these podcasts by [The Secret Life of Canada](https://www.cbc.ca/listen/cbc-podcasts/203-the-secret-life-of-canada/episode/15798131-s3-the-mounties-always-get-their-land-part-1) and [Commons](https://www.canadaland.com/podcast/the-police-2-the-secret-history-of-the-rcmp/).